 The normal fee on a payday loan is at least $15 for every $100 borrowed.
 With such a short period of time to repay the loan, the annual percentage rate can come to nearly 400%.
 Consumers who have to renew their loans many times end up paying more in fees than what they originally borrowed.

 For consumers who use payday loans multiple times throughout the year, this borrowing is really a sign of chronic debt, not helpful credit.
 The Center for Responsible Lending estimates that payday loans cost the nearly 5 million Americans using them $3.4 billion in fees annually.

 With so many payday loan borrowers struggling to repay their loans, it causes them to fall behind with other payments such as rent, mortgage, utilities and even groceries.
 The cycle continues as these individuals constantly have to renew their payday loans.

 5. How big is the payday lending industry?

 Payday loan companies saw their biggest growth in the first half of the previous decade, with the peak number of 24,000 storefronts in 2006.
 There are currently about 22,000 payday loan locations, operating in 36 states.
 The annual loan volume is estimated to be $27 billion.

 Today, the payday loan industry is dominated by large regional or national lenders who offer payday loans only.
 Some multi-service companies offer additional financial services, such as money orders, check cashing, and bill paying services.

 7. How are payday lenders regulated?

 Online payday loans are banned in Arkansas, Georgia, New York, Oregon, Washington, West Virginia and Vermont.
 Many other states are trying to ban payday loan companies which are considered by many experts to be predatory lenders.

 Individual state laws determine whether these companies are permitted to do business in a specific state.
-Over 17 states have enacted double-digit interest rate caps on payday loans.
+Over 17 states have enacted double-digit interest rate caps on payday quick cash loans.